daniloab/graphql-real-world-server/README.md

-# tiny-koa-graphql
+# GraphQL - Real World Server

-Tiny koa GraphQL implementation using Webpack
+Server from the talk GraphQL - Real World did on Paraiba.js

 ## How to run